sva-dsi/2018-fall-course/examples/nodejs-simple-webserver/README.md

 ## How do we install a local web server?

 - there are heaps of ways to do this, but the method we are going to use involves a few steps.
 Ready?
+- we are going to use this tool for our local web serving needs: https://www.npmjs.com/package/http-server

 ### on mac: